zlatozar/TigerLanguage/SemanticAnalysis/Notes.md

 - Be consistent in style and punctuation with meaningful error messages.

-- How to proceed whit unit tests because only error messages will be returned?
+- How to proceed with unit tests because only error messages will be returned?
+  Now you know why `ErrorMsg` has `anyErrors`.